FFXIV-ACT/setup-guide/README.md

 The OverlayPlugin should now be setup.
 Click on the `X` to close the **Get Plugins** window.

+**At this point it is recommended to restart ACT before continuing on.**

 ## Adding an Overlay

 ### Preset Overlays